© (c) Rolf Marmet / Lenk-Simmental Tourismus AG

 • Distance 11,1 km

-From the Jaunpass car park (1,508m), follow the signs for the snowshoe trail to Oberenegg SAC (1,800m).
-After an ascent towards Mattenhubel (1,926m) over a long ridge and a slight up and down to the final ascent to Hundsrügg.
-Once at the top, you have a wonderful panoramic view of the Gastlosen towards Wildsturbel and out of the valley to Wimmis.
+From the Jaun Pass parking lot (1,508m) follow the signposts of the snowshoe trail to Oberenegg SAC (1,800m).
+After an ascent towards Mattenhubel (1,926m) over an elongated ridge and a gentle up and down to the final ascent to Hundsrügg.
+Once at the top, you have a wonderful 360-degree view of the Gastlosen towards Wildsturbel and down the valley towards Wimmis.
 The 360° panorama is more impressive than on many higher mountains.
-On the descent, there are three short climbs along the ridge.
-From Oberenegg, you can really enjoy the relatively flat terrain down to the Jaunpass.
+On the descent along the ridge, three short uphill sections must be overcome.
+From Oberenegg, the relatively flat terrain down to the Jaun Pass can be fully enjoyed.

-Classification according to the SAC difficulty scale for ski tours: L
+Rating according to the SAC difficulty scale for ski routes: L

 • Approach

-Approach to Boltigen via Thun - Wimmis.
-In Boltigen/Reidenbach, follow the turn-off to the Jaun Pass.
+Route to Boltigen via Thun – Wimmis.
+In Boltigen/Reidenbach follow the turnoff to the Jaun Pass.

-• By train to Boltigen, followed by a bus connection to the Jaun Pass.
-Find out about the timetable from the SBB.
+• Take the train to Boltigen, then the bus connection to the Jaun Pass.
+Check the timetable at SBB.

-• There are plenty of parking spaces available on the Jaunpass.
-The car parks are subject to a charge of CHF 5.00 per day.
+• There are sufficient parking spaces at the Jaun Pass.
+Parking is subject to a fee, costing CHF 5.00 per day.

-• The appropriate equipment and the necessary expertise (avalanche awareness, alpine skills) are mandatory for ski tours!
-If you have no experience in assessing the avalanche situation in open terrain, it is better to go on a ski tour with a trained mountain guide.
+• For ski routes, the appropriate equipment and necessary expertise (avalanche knowledge, alpine skills) are mandatory!
+Those without experience in assessing avalanche conditions in open terrain should better go on the ski route with a qualified mountain guide.

-• As with any ski tour, your equipment includes an avalanche transceiver, probe, shovel and ski- crampons.
+• As with every ski route, an avalanche transceiver, probe, shovel, and crampons are part of the equipment.